 Think Paint When Repurposing Christmas Decor

 These white bells showed up in a big way a few years back.
-Last year, they were put into a galvanized bucket and around the bottom of some trees.
+Last year, they were put into a galvanized bucket around the bottoms of some trees.
+Here’s what I have planned for them this year.

 Spray paint the bell with your new color choice.
-Here, I’m using Rust-Oleum Hammered copper spray paint to update these Dollar Tree Bells.
+I’m using Rust-Oleum Hammered copper spray paint to update these Dollar Tree Bells.

 I love this updated look, and it will be perfect for another project I’m working on.
 These would also look great on the DIY Dried Fruit and Herb Garland or hanging on the DIY Shiplap Tree that I shared earlier.